mymonero/hosted-monero-api-spec/README.md

 # hosted-monero-api-spec
-The shared specification of the MyMonero-style hosted wallet API standard
+The shared specification of the hosted Monero "light" wallet server API standard